-This funeral and cremation planning guide will answer some of the key questions you may face with when making funeral arrangements.
-Regardless of whether you are researching with an interest to make a cremation plan for yourself, or need to arrange a funeral or cremation service for a loved one who has passed.
-We have put together the following FAQs about cremation costs and funeral prices in the Portland area, as well as state funeral laws, and other funeral/cremation considerations.
+This funeral and cremation planning guide will answer some of the key questions you may face when making funeral arrangements.
+Regardless of whether you are researching with an interest in making a cremation plan for yourself or need to arrange a funeral or cremation service for a loved one who has passed.
+We have put together the following FAQs about cremation costs and funeral prices in the Portland area, as well as state funeral laws and other funeral/cremation considerations.

 What to do when a death occurs – First call

-Your first point of call when a death occurs will be to select a funeral home to handle funeral arrangements, and transfer the deceased into their care.
+When a death occurs, your first point of call will be to select a funeral home to handle funeral arrangements and transfer the deceased into their care.
 Most deaths occur in a medical facility, where they can be held for a short period in the hospital morgue if necessary.
 This can mean that you do not have to make a hasty decision.
 Give yourself some time to select the right funeral service provider for your needs.

 How to choose a funeral home or cremation service provider?

 If your loved one had no funeral plan, and you have no prior experience with a funeral home, this will be the first decision to make.
 There are around 28 funeral service providers in Portland.
 If you want to have a funeral ceremony, the physical location of the funeral home may be an important consideration.
 Also, if you are working to a specific financial budget for the funeral cost, you will likely want to make funeral price comparisons, before selecting a suitable funeral home.

 What are the funeral service or cremation service options in Portland?